The 46 Best Podcasts for Your Next Road Trip or Long Flight

 13. Las Culturistas

-Another culture podcast, this one helmed by comedians Matt Rogers and SNL’s Bowen Yang.
-Each of the 300-plus episodes includes a mix of deep dives into pop culture, fun bickering, and plenty of criticism (such as the recurring minute-long game “I Don’t Think So, Honey!” about frustrating social and cultural phenomena).
+Powered by a recent viral Tina Fey appearance, Las Culturistas is hipper than ever.
+Since 2016, comedians Matt Rogers and SNL’s Bowen Yang have hosted hundreds of episodes, mixing deep dives into pop culture, fun bickering, celebrity guests, and plenty of criticism (such as the recurring minute-long game “I Don’t Think So, Honey!” about frustrating social and cultural phenomena).

 15. You Are Good

-Hosts Sarah Marshall (of You’re Wrong About fame) and Alex Steed discuss popular movies of the last 50 years from a fan’s perspective, leading to thoughtful (and funny) discussions of topics cultural, personal, and metaphysical.
-Marshall and Steed are joined by a writer or fellow podcaster who chooses a favorite film to discuss—everything from Everything Everywhere All at Once to Newsies.
+Hosts Sarah Marshall (of You’re Wrong About fame) and Alex Steed discuss popular movies of the last 50 years from a fan’s perspective, leading to thoughtful (and funny) discussions of topics that are cultural, personal, and metaphysical.
+Marshall and Steed are joined by a writer or fellow podcaster who chooses a favorite film to discuss—topics have included Everything Everywhere All at Once, Newsies, and Jesus Christ Superstar.

 18. Go Fact Yourself

-This hilarious podcast is also a game show recorded live twice a month.
+This hilarious podcast is also a game show that’s recorded live twice a month.
 Hosts J. Keith Van Strataan and Helen Hong quiz a visiting celebrity (such as Drew Carey) on their self-proclaimed area of expertise (in Carey’s case, the conversation drills down on game shows).
 In about an hour, you’ll be charmed by the quick wit and erudition.
+There are some 150 episodes to keep you entertained.

 19. If Books Could Kill

 Ever wonder if those airport pop-psychology bestsellers are worth your time?
-Hosts Michael Hobbes (Maintenance Phase) and Peter Shamshiri (5-4 Podcast) are here to tell you that those books are most definitely not good.
-Each episode is a witheringly smart and funny takedown of such tomes as Malcolm Gladwell’s Outliers and David Brooks’s Bobos in Paradise.
+Hosts Michael Hobbes (Maintenance Phase) and Peter Shamshiri (5-4 Podcast) are here to tell you that those books are most definitely not.
+Each episode is a witheringly smart and funny read of such tomes as Malcolm Gladwell’s Outliers and Sheryl Sandberg’s Lean In.
+While their obvious hatred for these books drives the show, Hobbes and Shamshiri’s hilarious, discursive, and digressive banter is what makes the trip fun.

 If you like interviews